Hydrocodone Rapid Detox – What is Hydrocodone?

-Hydrocodone is the most frequently prescribed opioid painkiller in the United States, according to the Drug Enforcement Agency.
+Hydrocodone rapid detox is an effective method in assisting users in overcoming withdrawal symptoms to hydrocodone.
+According to the Drug Enforcement Agency, hydrocodone is the most frequently prescribed opioid painkiller in the United States.
 It is an opioid pain medication used to treat mild to moderate pain.
 It also has antitussive (cough suppressant) properties.

 In many preparations (Vicodin, Lortab, Norco, Vicoprofen), hydrocodone is combined with acetaminophen or aspirin.
 As acetaminophen can be toxic to the liver in high doses, combining it with hydrocodone is a way to improve its analgesic (pain-killing) properties.
 A pure form of the drug is also available under the name Zohydro or in an extended release form called Hysingla.